google/x509test/tbs/README.md

    their contents.
 A description of the error is included in the `organizationName` of the `subject`, and a reference to the relevant spec section is included in the `locality` of the `subject`.

+The `fragment` subdirectory holds common ASCII fragments of certificates, which are pulled in with an additional `#include <filename>` directive.